twosixmitch/twosixmitch.github.io/_posts/life/2019-08-20-self-introduction.md

 ---
 layout:       post
+permalink:    /blog/:name
 title:        "The baby who didn't want to be born - A self introduction"
 date:         2019-08-20 00:00:00
 categories:   life
 tags:         general
-postcard-img:  "/assets/posts/PostCard-Life-SelfIntroduction300-3.png"
-permalink:     /blog/:name
+post-img-src: "/assets/posts/2019-08-20-SelfIntroduction.png"
+post-img-alt: "Portrait image of a small child"
 ---
 Alright, some explanation is needed first.
 Many years ago, I was listening to a podcast where the guest said something along the lines of